code-423n4/2023-11-zetachain/README.md

 The 4naly3er report can be found [here](https://github.com/code-423n4/2023-10-zetachain/blob/main/4naly3er-report.md).

-Automated findings output for the audit can be found [here](https://github.com/code-423n4/2023-10-zetachain/blob/main/bot-report.md) within 24 hours of audit opening.

 _Note for C4 wardens: Anything included in the 4naly3er **or** the automated findings output is considered a publicly known issue and is ineligible for awards._

 # Overview